 Parameter Description SMTP IP Select the SMTP server IP address type here.
 Options to choose from are IPv4 and IPv6 .
 SMTP IPv4 Server Address After selecting IPv4 as the SMTP IP type enter the SMTP server IPv4 address here.
 SMTP IPv6 Server Address After selecting IPv6 as the SMTP IP type enter the SMTP server IPv6 address here.
 SMTP IPv4 Server Port After selecting IPv4 as the SMTP IP type enter the SMTP server port number here.
 The range is from 1 to 65535.
 By default, this value is 25.
 SMTP IPv6 Server Port After selecting IPv6 as the SMTP IP type enter the SMTP server port number here.
 The range is from 1 to 65535.
 By default, this value is 25.
+VRF Name Enter the name of the VRF instance here.
+This name can be up to 12 characters long.
 Self Mail Address Enter the email address that represents the Switch here.
 This string can be up to 254 characters long.
 Send Interval Enter the sending interval value here.
 The range is from 0 to 65535 minutes.
 By default, this value is 30 minutes.